MicrosoftDocs/azure-dev-docs/articles/terraform/test-modules-using-terratest.md

 ---
-title: Tutorial - Test Terraform modules in Azure using Terratest
+title: Test Terraform modules in Azure using Terratest
-description: Learn how to use Terratest to test your Terraform modules. ms.topic: how-to ms.date: 10/26/2019 ms.custom: devx-track-terraform
+description: Learn how to use Terratest to test your Terraform modules. ms.topic: how-to ms.date: 08/01/2021 ms.custom: devx-track-terraform
 ---

-# Tutorial: Test Terraform modules in Azure using Terratest
+# Test Terraform modules in Azure using Terratest

 > [!NOTE]
-> The sample code in this article does not work with version 0.12 (and greater).
+> The sample code in this article does not work with Terraform version 0.12 (and greater).

 You can use Azure Terraform modules to create reusable, composable, and testable components.
 Terraform modules incorporate encapsulation that's useful in implementing infrastructure as code processes.

 It's important to implement quality assurance when you create Terraform modules.
 Unfortunately, limited documentation is available to explain how to author unit tests and integration tests in Terraform modules.
-This tutorial introduces a testing infrastructure and best practices that we adopted when we built our [Azure Terraform modules](https://registry.terraform.io/browse?provider=azurerm).
+This article introduces a testing infrastructure and best practices that we adopted when we built our [Azure Terraform modules](https://registry.terraform.io/browse?provider=azurerm).

 We looked at all the most popular testing infrastructures and chose [Terratest](https://github.com/gruntwork-io/terratest) to use for testing our Terraform modules.
 Terratest is implemented as a Go library.
 Terratest provides a collection of helper functions and patterns for common infrastructure testing tasks, like making HTTP requests and using SSH to access a specific virtual machine.
 The following list describes some of the major advantages of using Terratest: